Sethispr/pola/CODE_OF_CONDUCT.md

 - Publishing private information without consent

 ## Enforcement
 Violations of this Code of Conduct may result in warnings or bans at the maintainers’ discretion.
-If you experience or witness unacceptable behavior, please report it to **[yourcontact@email.com]**.
+If you experience or witness unacceptable behavior, please report it to **@sethyl** on Discord.

 ## Attribution
 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/).